-- The EPP welcomes the presentation of a much-anticipated European Defence Action Plan, the creation of a European Defence Fund with the allocated economic resources. - A more integrated, sustainable, innovative and competitive European Defence Technological and Industrial Base (EDTIB) may lead to the integration of a common defence market.
-In its first steps, the EDTIB must aim at targets such as boosting the economy by integrating SMEs, creating jobs and establishing a functioning security-of-supply regime. - The European Defence Agency shall be strengthened by enhanced national funding and by the execution of joint projects by MS.
+- The EPP welcomes the presentation of a much-anticipated European Defence Action Plan, - The creation of a European Defence Fund with the allocated economic resources for joint defence research projects in order to support innovative SMEs and industries to develop capabilities together.
+We need to support joint acquisitions by Member States either through bilateral or multilateral agreements, supported by a future common defence fund.
+The European Investment Bank must be able also to finance defence projects therefore we have to scrap the restrictions of the EU member states. - A more integrated, sustainable, innovative and competitive European Defence Technological and Industrial Base (EDTIB) may lead to the integration of a common defence market.

+In its first steps, the EDTIB must aim at targets such as boosting the economy by integrating SMEs, creating jobs and establishing a functioning security-of-supply regime.

+- We underline the importance of the Preparatory Action for CSDP-related research, which should receive adequate funding in the current Multiannual Financial Framework (MFF).
+This should lead to the establishment of an EU Defence Research Programme under the next MFF (2021-2027). - Therefore we need to strengthen the use of Europe-wide public procurement. - The European Defence Agency shall be strengthened by enhanced national funding and by the execution of joint projects by MS.